stakater/mto-docs/content/installation/aws-eks/mto-prereq-installation.md

 ### 9. Create Wildcard Certificate

 This certificate can be used by all the application under the given subdomain.
-MTO will use this certificate to secure MTO Console and KeyCloak
+MTO will use this certificate to secure MTO Console and Keycloak

 Apply the following YAML after replacing values